-In 2020, the country of Georgia’s wine exports to the U.S. surged another 34% and represented over 125 producers.
+In 2020, the country of Georgia’s wine exports to the U.S. surged another 34% above 2019 representing over 125 producers.
 This was the 6th straight year of an average year-over-year growth of over 30%.

-The U.S. is now the largest Western export market for Georgia, following only China and other CIS (former Soviet Bloc) countries.
+The U.S. continues to be the largest Western export market for Georgia, following only China and other CIS (former Soviet Bloc) countries.

 The value figure is also notable, as U.S. importers purchased at an average ex-cellar price of $5.14/bottle, which is more than double the average export price to China and other CIS countries.